-Ty runs.
-He plays.
-He cries and laughs and pretends.
-Ty loves to explore animals and the alphabet in his very own backyard.
-He is smart, funny and well loved.
-Ty is like any other boy.
+Ty ran.
+He played.
+He cried and laughed and pretended.
+Ty loved to explore animals and the alphabet in his very own backyard.
+He was smart, funny and so well loved.
+Ty was like any other little boy.

-He just doesn’t seem to realize it.
-And no one else seems to either.
+He just didn’t seem to realize it.
+And no one else seemed to either.

 The In the Backyard series features Ty’s adventures, his friends and the alphabet.
 His first adventure, Apples and Alligators…In the Backyard, encompasses the letter A, where he can’t decided where he would like to travel and after finally choosing to walk across America, he prepares for his trip.
 As he packs, he plans what to do should he come across any interesting strangers.

 Each book in the series includes three unique “ingredients”:

 1 Each book is printed in a font called OpenDyslexic, specifically created for those with Dyslexia.

 2 Highlighted throughout the series are the first 220 sight words children learn by the 1st grade.
 As children follow along at first with the In the Backyard series, then begin to read them on their own, these words will stand out to them.